sseefried/inequality-denotational-hardware/Inequality.lagda.md

   field
     compare : τ × τ → ρ
     is : is-compare μ ν compare

+  𝔽-compare-sim-proof : μ ⊗ μ ⇉ ν
+  𝔽-compare-sim-proof = arr compare 𝔽-compare is

+  sim-proof : toℕ² ∘ (μ ⊗ μ) ⇉ ν
+  sim-proof = 𝔽-compare⇉ ◎ 𝔽-compare-sim-proof
 ```

+Note the definition of `sim-proof` which generates the SIM Proof for
+the comparison function with respect to `ℕ-compare`, and
+`𝔽-compare-sim-proof` which just does it with respect to `𝔽-compare`.

 ### Comparing single bits

 We know that we want to compare single bits but, at this point, it is
-not clear what would be the best type represent `R` with.
+not clear what would be the best type to represent `R` with.
 In fact,
 this question may not have a definitive answer.
 Accordingly we set `τ
 = 𝔹` and `μ = 𝔹-to-𝔽2`, but we leave `ρ` and `ν` abstract.

-We will define a function called `mk-𝔹-Comparison` which, given a `ν`
+We are on our way to defining a function called `mk-𝔹-Comparison`
-will produce a value of type `Comparison 𝔹-to-𝔽2 ν`.
-As it turns out,
+which, given a `ν` will produce a value of type `Comparison 𝔹-to-𝔽2
-in order to prove the requisite properties we will require more than
+ν`.
+As it turns out, in order to prove the requisite properties we
-just `ν` to be provided.
-We also require `ν⁻¹` and a proof of right
+will require more than just `ν` to be provided.
+We also require `ν⁻¹`
-invertibility i.e. `ν ∘ ν⁻¹ ≗ id`.
+and a proof of right invertibility i.e. `ν ∘ ν⁻¹ ≗ id`.

 A convenient way to do this is to package up these three things into a Agda record type.